LEGAL AI:

 12:00 PM - 12:45 PM

-Legal AI on the Horizon: Forecasting the Next 10 Years
+Legal AI on the Horizon:

 SPEAKER

-Blake Rooney.
-CEO, Husch Blackwell
+Blake Rooney, Chief Information Officer, Husch Blackwell

 In this presentation, we’ll explore how artificial intelligence is poised to fundamentally reshape the legal industry over the next decade.
 As generative AI matures, law firms will move beyond automating routine tasks to embedding AI into core legal workflows—delivering real-time litigation intelligence, predictive analytics, and personalized legal strategies.
 Clients are already shifting expectations, viewing AI not just as a tool but as a strategic partner in legal service delivery.
 This evolution will pressure firms to adopt value-based billing models, enhance transparency, and demonstrate ethical AI governance.
 We’ll examine how early adopters are gaining competitive advantage and what legal professionals must do now to remain relevant in a rapidly transforming landscape.